Intro to meditation: Class 3 notes

 – George Box (at least the first half)

-The phenomenology of meditation is difficult to describe—self reports of similar phenomena will differ person to person, the phenomena themselves differ widely, it's not even clear that we can meaningfully discuss disparate subjective experiences, etc. So we have an array of mental models.
-Don't take them too seriously!
+The phenomenology of meditation is difficult to describe—self reports of similar phenomena differ person to person, the phenomena themselves differ widely, it's not even clear that we can meaningfully discuss disparate subjective experiences, etc. So we have an array of mental models.
+Don't take any one model too seriously.

 In concentration practice, according to this model of the mind, we are trying to unify the mind—to get all the sub-minds to agree on what to pay attention to, and to remain there for an extended period of time.

 At least, that's the model.
-As with all other models, it's wrong (and in this case, useful).
+As with all other models, it's wrong—and, in this case, useful.
 Realty is far more subtle.
-By the time you start to see that subtlety, it may be time for you to use the model less often.
+By the time you start to see that subtlety, it may be time for you to use this model less often.
 We sometimes call this developing a "non-discursive" relationship with the content; your understanding has progressed past what words can adequately convey.
 As Wittgenstein says:

 My propositions serve as elucidations in the following way: anyone who understands me eventually recognizes them as nonsensical, when he has used them—as steps—to climb beyond them.
 (He must, so to speak, throw away the ladder after he has climbed up it.)